backdrop-contrib/getlocations/modules/getlocations_leaflet/README.txt

 You can install it using drush: drush getlocations-leaflet

-Alternately you can use CDN, see http://leafletjs.com/ for details.
+Alternately you can use CDN, see http://leafletjs.com/ or https://cdnjs.com/libraries/leaflet for details.
-You can add the css and js URLs in the Leaflet configuration page.
+You can add the css and js URLs on the Leaflet configuration page.

 markercluster comes from